Updated: Apr 10, 2022

 Ability to work and play independently

-Behavioural traits that gifted kids can demonstrate include:
+Behavioural traits that gifted children can demonstrate include:

 Non stop talking and chatting